rcasto/adaptive-html/README.md

     ```

 ## Known caveats
-- Images in list steps and nested steps are pushed to the bottom of that list step
+- Images in list steps and nested steps are pushed to the bottom of the corresponding list step
 - Headings cannot contain images
 - Lists cannot contain headings